Jin93/MEBayesSL/README.md

 MUSSEL is an R-based command line tool for implementing MUSSEL, a method for developing ancestry-specific polygenic risk score (PRS) that integrates information from GWAS summary statistics and external LD reference data from multiple populations (ancestry groups).
 MUSSEL infers SNP effect sizes via a Bayesian model with an induced prior correlation structure across populations followed by an ensemble learning step with the Super Learner.
 As intermediate products, LDpred2 PRS models trained separately on GWAS data for each population will also be generated.

-Please refer to the [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10120638/) or contact Jin Jin (Jin.Jin@Pennmedicine.upenn.edu) for details.
+Please refer to the [paper](https://www.cell.com/cell-genomics/fulltext/S2666-979X(24)00095-8#secsectitle0030) or contact Jin Jin (Jin.Jin@Pennmedicine.upenn.edu) for details.
 </br>

 ## Version History
-- [ ] __April 9, 2024:__  Updated source code to incorporate updates for the [LDpred2](https://privefl.github.io/bigsnpr/articles/LDpred2.html) pipeline: now LDpred2_jobs.R will only submit one job per ancestry to the server instead of 22 (by chromosome) in the previous version; added more details regarding recommendation for LD reference panel.
+- [ ] __April 10, 2024:__  Updated MUSSEL to incorporate the most recent version of [LDpred2](https://privefl.github.io/bigsnpr/articles/LDpred2.html) (June 8, 2023 version): now LDpred2_jobs.R will only submit one job to the server instead of 22 (by chromosome) in the previous version; fixed bugs with covariate adjustment; now allow for calculating AUC of PRS for binary traits.

 - [ ] __Feb 3, 2023:__  The first version of MUSSEL was made available on Github.
 </br>